 If you haven’t shopped for car insurance in a few years, you could be throwing money away.
 Car insurance companies work hard for your business, and they are always looking for ways to make coverage more attractive (read, affordable).

 Do not assume that your current policy is the most economical policy being offered, especially if you have a clean driving record.
 Pick up the phone, go online, or shop at car insurance comparison sites.
 You may be able to save hundreds of dollars a year.

-Some car insurers are now using high-tech devices that automatically monitor your driving behaviour, and agreeing to use one could cut your car insurance premiums significantly.
-These devices monitor everything from the speed you drive to how quickly you stop and turn.
-The insurance agent can give you pointers on what the devices look for and how to adjust your driving behaviour to get a lower insurance rate.
+Some car insurers are now using apps that automatically monitor your driving behaviour, and downloading one could cut your car insurance premiums significantly.
+These apps monitor everything from the speed you drive to how quickly you stop and turn—and brake.
+The insurance agent can give you pointers on what the apps look for and how to adjust your driving behaviour to get a lower insurance rate.

 If your car is more than a few years old and your loan is fully paid off, you may no longer need collision coverage.
 Collision coverage is designed to pay for the damage to your car if you’re in an accident that is your fault, but the most insurance will pay is the value of your car.